-Shopping for homeschool curricula can be an extremely rewarding experience.
-Whether you’re looking for a core curriculum, a supplemental learning product or summer learning options, you’ll have the opportunity to discover the programs that will enrich your child’s overall homeschool experience.
+Shopping for homeschool curricula can be an exciting experience.
+Whether you’re looking for a core curriculum, a supplemental learning product, or summer learning options, you’ll have an opportunity to select and customize a program to enrich your child’s learning.

-There are not only many curriculum product options, there are also several types of homeschool curricula.
-Depending on your child’s preferred learning styles and the teaching methods that motivate them the most, you’ll probably find a few that will match your needs.
+Depending on your child’s preferred learning styles and the teaching methods that motivate them the most, you may find a few products that will match your needs.
 These include:

 - Online programs: Many online tools offer independent learning at the students desired pace.
 Perks include automated grading and reporting systems that help parents keep organized and maintain homeschool portfolios, 24/7 access, core subjects along with a diverse roster of electives, interactive courses, videos and printable worksheets.

 - Texts and workbooks: Children use traditional textbooks that include the classics, historical novels, science-based reading and more.
 They generally use a more traditional approach to learning and include teacher’s guides to help parents understand the curriculum.

 - Unit studies: This method takes one theme and incorporates many subjects to teach that theme.
 For instance, a parent can choose a particular topic and blend history, science, math and creative writing to teach that topic.
 Unit studies also include many hands-on activities.